tonypdmtr/TBoot/README.md

 will assemble TBoot for 9S08QE128 with MMU support and produce an export file to be used (`#Uses` or `#Include`) by the application.

+# Optional includes

+TBoot can optionally `#include` up to two files, if present during assembly.
+These files may be generated on the fly by `MAKE` or other utilities.

+* If present, `checkout.inc` is expected to contain a single ` FCC 'hashhash'` assembler statement.
+Note the leading space before `FCC` to make it a valid ASM8 statement.
+The 'hashhash' part is the commit hash of the particular checkout.
+This hash will appear with the copyright message and can help determine which exact TBoot version is loaded into a device.

+* If present, `shutdown.tmp` is expected to contain whatever ASM8 instructions are required to keep the device in a fail-safe state.
+This can include commands to place specific port pins into a given state so as to keep things from malfunctioning during the firmware upgrade process.
+Usually, `BSET` and/or `BCLR` instructions are used to turn specific pins into high/low outputs.
+These instructions are executed as soon as possible after entry to TBoot, either by reset or application.

+Care should be taken not to inadvertedly flip the CCR[I] bit which is used afterwards to determine whether TBoot was entered by reset or the application.

+In general, the code in this file should be the shortest possible and not do anything that isn't truly necessary.

 # End-user experience

 For the end-user, firmware updates should be easier than sending the product back to